 Bankrate takes seriously its responsibility to provide accurate information, and will correct or clarify articles produced by the editorial department if we have made an error or published misleading information.

-If you see inaccuracies in Bankrate.com’s news stories, please report the mistake via e-mail at email@example.com?subject=correction.
+If you see inaccuracies in Bankrate’s news stories, please report the mistake via email at firstname.lastname@example.org?subject=correction.

 You can also reach us by mail at: